 Making a CELTIC-NEXT project proposal is easy.
-Just register on the CELTIC Online proposal tool, fill in the Webforms, and upload your CELTIC-NEXT Project Proposal in pdf.
+Just register on the Joint Call Portal (will be available in January 2020), fill in the Webforms, and upload your Project Proposal in pdf.

 - Are open to any type of company, large industry, small companies, universities and research organisations, even to companies outside the EUREKA countries.